-To be fair, Brighi had just been named Serie A’s Young Player of the Year at the time following a season under the tutelage of Francesco Guidolin on loan at Bologna from Juventus.
+To be fair, when the game was released Brighi had just been named Serie A’s Young Player of the Year following a season under the tutelage of Francesco Guidolin on loan at Bologna from Juventus.

 His arrival was part of Juve’s recruitment drive to secure some of the best young talent in Europe, but their similar signings of Andreas Isaksson, Sergio de Windt, Vincent Pericard and Ronnie O’Brien – just released from Middlesbrough – all proved unsuccessful.

-Brighi had already proven he’s slightly unconventional for a footballer by delaying his move to Turin by a year so he could complete his qualifications to become an accountant and continue playing for Rimini in Serie C2, what was then the fourth tier of Italian football.
+Brighi had already proven a slightly unconventional footballer by delaying his move to Turin by a year so he could complete his qualifications to become an accountant and continue playing for Rimini in Serie C2, which was then the fourth tier of Italian football.